WenjieWu-Sci/WenjieWu-Sci.github.io/_news/announcement_1.md

 inline: true
 ---

-NOvA Collaboration Meeting at UC Irvine, 2023 sucessfully concluded today.
+NOvA Collaboration Meeting at UC Irvine in 2023 was sucessfully concluded today.